MitulShah1/expense-tracker-bot/SETUP_GUIDE.md

 If you encounter issues:

 1. Check the troubleshooting section above
-2. Review the logs: `docker compose logs postgres`
+2. Review the logs: `docker compose -f docker/docker-compose.yml logs postgres`
 3. Check the test data: `scripts/test_data.md`
 4. Create an issue on GitHub
 5. Review the documentation in the `docs/` directory